 Knead by hand for a couple of minutes or return to stand mixer to knead.

-Cut a small piece of dough to be added on top of bread.
-Then cut the remainder of the dough into 3 equal parts.
+Cut a small piece of dough to be added on top of bread- this is optional.
+You can also just cut the dough into three equal parts.

 Begin to braid.